 Try the Local Cuisine.
 With its thriving fishing culture, you’ll no doubt come across fish and seafood on the menus of nearly every restaurant in the Lofoten Islands.

 Climb Svolvaergeita.
 Svolvaergeita, also called The Goat, is a pinnacle of rock that is very popular with rock climbers.
-Those with a good sense of adventure can rock climb to the top of Svolvaergeita and those who are just a little bit crazy can jump from one horn to the other.
+Those with a good sense of adventure can rock climb to the top of Svolvaergeita.
 And yes, you can do this if you are a beginner.
-Get all of the details here.

 For a detailed list, read our article Top Ten Things to do in the Lofoten Islands